 General care for the English daisy is very minimal, making these flowers a great choice for a more hands-off gardening experience.
 Regular watering and the occasional deadheading are all that are required to keep these plants healthy and blooming.

-Some states and counties in the US have designated the English daisy an invasive species.
+Some states and counties in the United States have designated the English daisy an invasive species.
 Check with your local extension office before deciding to add one to your garden.

 The English daisy thrives in full sun to partial shade.
 However, they do not fare well in intense heat.
 If you live in an area with intense midday heat, it is best to provide afternoon shade to protect your daisies.